S2.3.1

-A simple idea drives this topic: an element behaves more like a metal when its outer electrons can spread across many atoms instead of staying with one atom.
+The main idea here is simple, but it explains a lot: an element behaves more like a metal when its outer electrons are easily shared across many atoms instead of being held by one atom.
 Elements with low electronegativity usually have stronger metallic character because their valence electrons delocalize more readily.
 Across a period, metallic character generally decreases; down a group, it generally increases.

 A metallic bond is an electrostatic attraction that acts between a lattice of positive metal ions and delocalized electrons.
 A lattice is a regular three-dimensional arrangement of particles that repeats through a solid.
 A cation is a positively charged ion formed when an atom loses one or more electrons.
 A delocalized electron is an electron that is not fixed between two particular atoms and can move through a larger structure.

 In the metallic model, metal atoms give their outer-shell electrons to a mobile electron cloud.
-The particles left behind can be modelled as closely packed positive ions, with mobile electrons around them.
-The attraction is not drawn as one line between two atoms, as it often is in a simple covalent bond.
+The atoms left behind are modelled as closely packed positive ions, with these mobile electrons around them.
+The attraction is not a single line joining two atoms, as in a simple covalent bond.
 It extends through the whole metallic structure.

 Electrical conductivity is the ability of a material to allow electric charge to move through it.
-Metals conduct electricity because they contain mobile charged particles: the delocalized electrons.
-In an unstressed piece of metal, these electrons move randomly.
+Metals conduct electricity because they have mobile charged particles: the delocalized electrons.
+In a piece of metal with no potential difference applied, these electrons move randomly.
 Apply a potential difference, and there is a net movement of electrons through the metal towards the positive terminal.

 This explains why metals are used in saucepans, heat sinks and radiators: energy moves quickly from one region of the metal to another.
-It also explains why a metal spoon in hot soup soon feels hot at the handle.
+It also explains why the handle of a metal spoon in hot soup soon feels hot.
 The particles have not travelled from the soup to your hand; energy has.

 As temperature increases, the ions in a metal vibrate more vigorously.
-These vibrations interfere more often with the movement of delocalized electrons, so the electrical resistance of most metals increases with temperature.
+These vibrations get in the way of delocalized electrons more often, so the electrical resistance of most metals increases with temperature.
 A superconductor is a material that has zero electrical resistance below a particular critical temperature.
-This is not the normal behaviour of metals at room temperature, but it’s a useful reminder that conductivity depends on particle behaviour, not on a label alone.
+That is not the normal behaviour of metals at room temperature, but it does show that conductivity depends on particle behaviour, not just on a label.

 Malleability is the ability of a solid to be hammered or pressed into a new shape without shattering.
 Ductility is the ability of a solid to be drawn out into a wire.
-Both properties come from the non-directional nature of metallic bonding.
-The attraction acts between the whole array of cations and the surrounding delocalized electrons, not between one fixed pair of atoms.
+Metals have these properties because metallic bonding is non-directional: the attraction acts between the whole array of cations and the surrounding delocalized electrons, not between one fixed pair of atoms.

 When a force is applied, layers of metal ions can slide past each other.
-The delocalized electrons still surround the shifted ions, so the metallic bonding is maintained during deformation.
-An ionic crystal behaves very differently: sliding layers can bring like charges next to each other and cause the crystal to split.
+The delocalized electrons still surround the shifted ions, so the metallic bonding is maintained while the metal changes shape.
+An ionic crystal behaves very differently.
+If its layers slide, like charges can end up next to each other and the crystal may split.

 Lustre is the shiny appearance of a material caused by reflection of visible light from its surface.
 Metals are often lustrous because their delocalized electrons interact strongly with incoming light and re-emit it.
 Thin layers of metals such as silver or aluminium can therefore be used in mirrors and reflective coatings.